hsitaram/inviscidFluxSchemes/README.md

 # inviscidFluxSchemes
-This code tests various inviscid flux schemes used to solve the compressible Euler equations The test runs the 1D Sod shock tube
+This code tests various inviscid flux schemes used to solve the compressible Euler equations The test runs the 1D Sod shock tube with different schemes
+1) Lax-Friedrichs scheme
+2) AUSM, AUSM-plus, AUSM-plus-up by Liou
+3) E-CUSP and H-CUSP by Jameson

 # To compile
 go to "bld" folder and type make